Dental Care and Tooth Eruption

 Introduction: Dental hygiene is an

 area often overlooked in many animals today.
-Just like humans, cats have
+Just like humans, dogs have

 problems with bad breath, tartar buildup, gingivitis, tooth decay, and cavities.